klebgenomics/Kleborate/README.md

 ### Virulence loci

-We recently explored the diversity of the _Kp_ integrative conjugative element (ICE<i>Kp</i>), which mobilises the yersiniabactin locus _ybt_, using genomic analysis of a diverse set of 2499 _Kp_ (see [this preprint](http://biorxiv.org/content/early/2017/01/04/098178)).
+We recently explored the diversity of the _Kp_ integrative conjugative element (ICE<i>Kp</i>), which mobilises the yersiniabactin locus _ybt_, using genomic analysis of a diverse set of 2498 _Kp_ (see [this preprint](http://biorxiv.org/content/early/2017/01/04/098178)).
 Overall, we found _ybt_ in about a third of all _Kp_ genomes and _clb_ in about 14%.
 We identified 17 distinct lineages of _ybt_ embedded within 14 structural variants of ICE<i>Kp</i> (some of which include the colibactin _clb_ or salmochelin _iro_ synthesis loci, annotated reference sequences for each ICE<i>Kp</i> variant are included in the [data directory](https://github.com/katholt/Kleborate/tree/master/kleborate/data) of this repository) that can integrate at any of four tRNA-Asn sites in the chromosome.
+Three of these 17 lineages were associated with three distinct lineages of colibactin.
 Our analyses reveal hundreds of ICE<i>Kp</i> transmission events affecting hundreds of chromosomal _Kp_ lineages, including nearly two dozen transfers into the globally disseminated carbapenem-resistant clonal group 258.
 Additionally, we identify a lineage of _ybt_ that is plasmid-encoded, representing a new mechanism for _ybt_ dispersal in _Kp_ populations.
 Based on this analysis, we developed a MLST-style approach for identifying virulence loci from genome data.

+We further explored the genetic diversity of the aerobactin (_iuc_) and salmochelin (_iro_) loci, both of which are often mobilised together by plasmids, and occasionally found on the chromosome (_iro_ with _ybt_ mobilised by ICE<i>Kp1</i> and a chromosomal _iuc_ locus associated with ST67 _Kp_ subsp _rhinoscleromatis_.
+We developed a MLST-style typing scheme for these loci, and identified five _iro_ and six _iuc_ lineages.
+Some of these lineages (_iuc3B_ and _iuc4_) associated with novel plasmids that have not yet been previously described in _Kp_, and plasmids which were homologous to _E. coli_ antimicrobial resistance plasmids with _iuc1_ and _iro1_.
+The most common represented plasmid lineages were those related to the virulence plasmid pK2044 from NTUH-K2044 (_iuc2_ and _iro3_) and Kp52.145 plasmid II from Kp52.145 (_iuc3B_ and _iro4_).
+ICE<i>Kp1</i> was associated with _iro5_ and _Kp_ subsp _rhinoscleromatis_ with _iuc5_.

 Kleborate examines four different virulence loci in _Klebsiella_: yersiniabactin (_ybt_), colibactin (_clb_), aerobactin (_iuc_) and salmochelin (_iro_).
 * For each virulence locus, Kleborate will call the sequence type using the same logic as the MLST described above.